benc-uk/nanomon/readme.md

-# NanoMon - Monitoring tool & microservices reference app
+# NanoMon - Monitoring Tool

 NanoMon is a lightweight network and HTTP monitoring system, designed to be self hosted with Kubernetes (or other container based system).
-It is written in Go and based on the microservices pattern, as such it is decomposed into several discreet but interlinked components
+It is written in Go and based on the microservices pattern, as such it is decomposed into several discreet but interlinked components.

+It also serves as a reference & learning app for microservices and is used by my Kubernetes workshop as the workload & application deployed in order to demonstrate Kubernetes concepts.

+In a hurry? - Jump to the sections [running locally quick start](#) or [deploying with Helm](#)

 ## Architecture

+The archiecture is very simple

 ![architecture diagram](./etc/architecture.drawio.png)

 ## Concepts

-NanoMon executes monitoring calls remotely over the network using standard protocols, it does this periodically per monitor, and validates the results of the execution to determine the status or success.
-There are currently three statuses: **OK, Error** & **Failed**
+NanoMon executes monitoring calls remotely over the network using standard protocols, it does this periodically on a set interval per monitor.
+The results & execution of a "run" is validated  to determine the status or success.
+There are currently three statuses:

+- **OK** &ndash; Indicates no problems, e.g. got a HTTP valid response.
+- **Error** &ndash; Partial success as one or more rules failed, e.g. HTTP status code wasn't the expected value.
+See rules below.
+- **Failed** &ndash; The monitor failed to run entirely e.g. connection, network or DNS failure.

 ### Monitor